dprim/dotyapi-cli/readme.md

 ---

-Auth2 is a front-end website with bare-bones structure connecting to a GraphQL authentication server at the background.
-It uses jwt tokens to authenticate users and keep them logged in using refresh tokens.
+Auth2 is a bare-bones React.JS app with an apollo connector, connecting to a GraphQL authentication server in the backend.
+It uses jwt tokens to authenticate users, and refresh tokens to maintain state.

 # Instructions to run